reloadi/fluidd/docs/printer-setup-and-macros.md

 Fluidd requires some basic configuration to applied in order to function correctly.
 Fluidd should warn you if these are not found in your configuration upon startup.

 ## Configuration
+You can also include this in your printer.cfg with `[include client.cfg]`

 ### [virtual_sdcard]
 Fluidd requires your printer be setup with `virtual_sdcard`.
 This allows file uploads to work correctly.
 If you get a geodes path not found error in Fluidd this is generally the first place to look.